albertodemichelis/squirrel/doc/source/reference/api/object_creation_and_handling.rst

 .. _sq_getclosureinfo:

-.. c:function:: SQRESULT sq_getclosureinfo(HSQUIRRELVM v, SQInteger idx, SQUnsignedInteger * nparams, SQUnsignedInteger * nfreevars)
+.. c:function:: SQRESULT sq_getclosureinfo(HSQUIRRELVM v, SQInteger idx, SQInteger * nparams, SQInteger * nfreevars)

     :param HSQUIRRELVM v: the target VM
     :param SQInteger idx: index of the target closure
-    :param SQUnsignedInteger * nparams: a pointer to an unsigned integer that will store the number of parameters
+    :param SQInteger * nparams: a pointer to an integer that will store the number of parameters
-    :param SQUnsignedInteger * nfreevars: a pointer to an unsigned integer that will store the number of free variables
+    :param SQInteger * nfreevars: a pointer to an integer that will store the number of free variables
     :returns: an SQRESULT

 retrieves number of parameters and number of freevariables from a squirrel closure.